ISO 9001 vs AS9100: What’s the Difference?

 Registrar transition planning

-Because AS9100 builds on ISO 9001, your foundation is not lost — it is strengthened.
+Because AS9100 builds on ISO 9001, your foundational processes are not discarded — they are strengthened.

 Which Should You Choose?